What is Fenugreek (Methi)?

 - Fenugreek teas are used to lower fever.

-- Fenugreek can be used as a breast enhancer, by promoting the growth of breast cells.
+- Fenugreek can be used as a breast enhancer, promoting breast cell growth.

 - It has been used as an aphrodisiac in women.

 - Fenugreek's cholesterol Lowering properties are famous.